-Also, the real convergence favors or not nominal variables, generating itself specific costs and benefits.
-With the GDP growth there will be an noninflationary increase of salaries and obviously of contributions, which is an important benefit.
-An increase in contributions leads to an increase in budgetary resources, decrease of public debt and of the budget deficit.
-The difference in productivity between the assets in the commercial circuit and the assets which are not part of the commercial circuit, along with the uneven increasing trends and outrunning increase of salaries in relation to productivity, will lead to an increased inflation according to the Balassa-Samuelson13 effect.
-Viewed through the Balassa-Samuelson effect, nominal convergence and the making of accelerated real convergence, as a result of inflationary pressures caused by the B-S effect, will generate restrictive monetary policies that will have, as a negative consequence, the B-S effect.
+deficit.
+The difference in productivity between the assets in the commercial circuit and the assets which are 192 not part of the commercial circuit, along with the uneven increasing trends and outrunning increase of salaries 193 in relation to productivity, will lead to an increased inflation according to the Balassa-Samuelson 13 Expressed 194 synthetically, Balassa-Samuelson effect states that: "any increase in productivity in a country (GDP/capita) 195 generates an increase in the price level (in other words, nominal convergence is impossible at the same time 196 with the real convergence)" effect.
+Viewed through the Balassa-Samuelson effect, nominal convergence and the 197 making of accelerated real convergence, as a result of inflationary pressures caused by the B-S effect, will generate 198 restrictive monetary policies that will have, as a negative consequence, the B-S effect. .
+199